- Lodging

 Learn more about Elkhorn Slough Reserve!
 The visitors center has many interactive exhibits that teach visitors about this delicate and rare ecosystem.
 Interpretive guides lead nature walks every Saturday and Sunday at 10am and 1pm.

 Elkhorn Slough Natural Estuarine Research Reserve is a clear favorite with birders.
 With over 346 species of resident and migratory birds at Elkhorn Slough, it's no surprise why.
 Elkhorn Slough Reserve has rookeries for heron and egrets that become especially active in May.
-Other species often spotted in Elkhorn Slough are peregrine falcons, brown pelicans and least terns.
+Other species often spotted in Elkhorn Slough are brown pelicans and least terns.
 The Elkhorn Slough Foundation has a thorough list of birds found at Elkhorn Slough.

 A blind has been constructed especially for birders around the halfway point on the Five Fingers Loop Trail.
 This blind is large enough for several people, so bring your birding friends!
 If you've forgotten your binoculars, the visitors center has several pairs for loan.